adonisk/docs/pages/sdk-android-native.md

 ---
-title: Android SDK
+title: Android Native
-category: android
+description: Integrating a native Android app into Ezetap using Android SDK
+type: Client SDK
 layout: default
 ---
 ## What you need to get started